 Your network does not stop with people who share similar experiences.
 Get to know academics in your field who share your interests and are a few years ahead, such as Post-Doctoral Fellows or Assistant Professors, and even connect with Associate and Full professors when appropriate.
-In this scenario, your interest in immigration and ethnic politics is what frames your network.
+In our running example of an immigrant and a first generation college student studying Latin American immigrants' political assimilation, an interest in immigration and ethnic politics is what frames their interest network.